sirixdb/sirixdb.github.io/transactional-cursor-api.md

 }
 ```

-### Open a read-write transaction in a JSON database
+### Open a Read-Write Transaction in a JSON Database

 To open a resource in a JSON database we use: